On Campus Jobs: Good for Your Wallet, and Your Career!

 Be Proactive: The best way to find jobs is to identify the departments on campus that are the best fit with your career goals, and visit them in person to express your interest.
 While they might not have a current opening, your interest in them will be very compelling and they may keep your contact information should an opportunity arise.

-Search Postings: You may also look on Handshake for on campus jobs.
+Search Postings: You will also want to look on Handshake for on campus jobs.
 See link to the right for information about how to create an account and search.
 Please review this site or e-mail us with any questions about using the system.
+Create an alert to be notified of newly posted on-campus jobs.

 Attend the Involvement Fair: At the beginning of Fall Term, Career Services partners with Student Life at the Involvement Fair in Klamath Falls where you can meet with campus departments and local employers with available part time jobs.
 See the campus calendar for the exact date, location, and time.
 Come to the fair with copies of your resume, dressed neatly, and ready to speak with employers about what you have to offer!